ligurio/awesome-ttygames/README.md

 ### [corewar](http://www.corewar.info/)

-Core War is a programming game created by D. G. Jones and A. K. Dewdney in which two or more battle programs (called â€œwarriorsâ€) compete for control of a virtual computer.
+Core War is a programming game created by D. G. Jones and A. K. Dewdney in which two or more battle programs (called “warriors”) compete for control of a virtual computer.

 ### [cpat](http://cpat.sourceforge.net/)